Stripe Billing Integration

 }

-Note: to enable Stripe to process the cancellation and include enrichment data you must create an API write key with the following scopes.
+To enable Stripe to process the cancellation and include enrichment data you must create an API write key with the following scopes.

 Resource Type Permissions Connect Permissions